 Why is the Alliance focusing on Decision Education for middle and high school students?

-Middle and high school students are both developmentally capable of learning decision skills and at a stage of their lives when the consequences of their decisions are increasingly important.
-No matter a student’s interests, their goals, or the values they are developing, improving their decision skills has a vital, cumulative, and positive effect and is the surest way to help them reach their full potential.
-We believe that the teaching, learning, and practicing of decision skills should be woven into every part of middle and high school students’ educational experience.
+Middle and high school students are both developmentally capable of learning Deciding and Critical Thinking Skills and at a stage of their lives when the consequences of their decisions are increasingly important.
+No matter a student’s interests, their goals, or the values they are developing, improving their decision skills has a vital and cumulative effect and is the surest way to help them reach their full potential.
+We believe that skills and dispositions for becoming a better decision-maker should be woven into every part of middle and high school student’s learning experience.

 Why do we need a national movement to promote Decision Education?

 Our education system has never systematically prioritized and taught skills and dispositions for making better decisions, although advances in decision and behavioral sciences are improving the lives of people who have access to them.
-It is time for a culture shift in education that integrates these advances into curricula that reaches all students.
-A national movement will give schools the support they need to adapt their schedules, train educators, and provide students with engaging, developmentally-appropriate instructional resources.
+It is time for a shift in education so these advances reach all students.
+A national movement will give schools the support they need to provide professional development opportunities for educators and engaging, developmentally-appropriate instructional resources for students.

 Is Decision Education just a way to steer students towards certain values and behaviors?

 No, the Decision Education Framework and related instructional resources do not imply the “right” thing to do or promote specific lifestyle choices.
-Instead, Decision Education is about helping students learn the skills they need to make decisions that promote their long-term wellbeing.
-Decision skills including identifying one’s preferences and goals, making tradeoffs, approaching in-the-moment choices with a sense of calm, and consciously forming beneficial habits apply to a broad range of situations and are relevant to all students’ lives.
+Instead, Decision Education is about helping students learn the skills and develop the dispositions they need to make decisions that promote their long-term wellbeing.